 Pediatrics Digital Clinical Experiences, 1st Edition

-Shadow Health’s Digital Clinical Experiences™ for Pediatrics provide you with a safe, convenient, and dynamic environment to practice your documentation, communication, and clinical reasoning skills.
-An innovative conversation engine enables you to become more efficient in your patient/caregiver interactions while maintaining high-quality therapeutic communication and care planning.
-These meaningful interactions with pediatric patients, ranging in age from 3 months to 15 years, and their caregivers help you gain valuable experience in practical application, patient/caregiver communication, and personal empathy, empowering you to improve patient outcomes and prepare to enter clinical practice.
+Shadow Health’s Digital Clinical Experiences™ for Pediatrics provide students with a safe, convenient, and dynamic environment to practice their documentation, communication, and clinical reasoning skills.
+An innovative conversation engine enables students to become more efficient in their patient/caregiver interactions while maintaining high-quality therapeutic communication and care planning.
+These meaningful interactions with pediatric patients, ranging in age from 3 months to 15 years, and their caregivers help students gain valuable experience in practical application, patient/caregiver communication, and personal empathy, empowering them to improve patient outcomes and prepare to enter clinical practice.

 - Digital Standardized Patients™ vary in age, race, socioeconomic status, gender identity, and sexual orientation, and have health histories and diseases/disorders that support students’ mastery of nursing principles in a wide spectrum of medical situations.
 Pediatric patients are accompanied by their guardians or caregivers, allowing students to gather meaningful data for their care.

 - Natural language conversation engine allows students to engage in open-ended conversations with simulated patients and caregivers to gather subjective data and practice patient-centered communication.

 - Student Performance Index provides instructors and students with immediate, detailed feedback on six key components of clinical reasoning — subjective data collection, objective data collection, therapeutic communication, documentation, information processing, and self-reflection — to identify areas of strength and opportunities for remediation.